typescript-eslint/typescript-eslint/packages/website/blog/2024-09-30-typed-linting.md

 authors: joshuakgoldberg
 description: Explaining what linting with type information means, why it's so powerful, and some of the useful rules you can enable that use it.
 slug: typed-linting
-tags: [breaking changes, typescript-eslint, v7, v8]
+tags: [types, type information, typed linting]
 title: 'Typed Linting: The Most Powerful TypeScript Linting Ever'
 ---